Amazon Niche Analysis 2025: How to Find Profitable Products With Data and Strategy

 Not every trend is a safe revenue source.
 Before investing in a niche, understand its lifecycle:

-- Mature phase: Market is established, but competition grows.
-USP and branding become decisive
+- Mature phase: Market is established but competition grows.
+USP and branding become critical.

-- Saturation: Many sellers, declining margins.
-Difficult market entry
+- Saturation: Many sellers, shrinking margins, difficult market entry.

 Use keyword search trends, Amazon BSR history, and historical sales data to get into profitable trends early.